ashleyharris-maptek-com-au/SpatialCompetenceBenchmark/README.md

 Some that I personally saw:

 - ChatGPT deep resaerch planned a brick fireplace build for me that had inconsistant dimensions
-- Gemini Deep Research planned an arcology for a sci-fi setting that had intersecting support legs.
+- Gemini Deep Research planned an arcology for a sci-fi setting that had support legs 500m apart each with a diameter of 3km.
 - Planning pipe-joiner projects (think a supermarket trolley bay) results in assembly instructions and BOMs that don't match.
 - Asking it for help with 3D printing part design always failed.